dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 The mistake that business managers and developers often make is to elevate items in position 3 to position 1.
 In other words, they fail to separate those features that are urgent but not important from those features that truly are urgent and important.
 This failure then leads to ignoring the important architecture of the system in favor of the unimportant features of the system.

 The dilemma for software developers is that business managers are not equipped to evaluate the importance of architecture.
-That’s what software developers were hired to do.
+That's what software developers were hired to do.
 Therefore it is the responsibility of the software development team to assert the importance of architecture over the urgency of features.

 1 From a speech at Northwestern University in 1954.